 In addition to formally proposing your project to your honors committee, completing the approved project, writing the thesis, and ultimately successfully defending your honors thesis, you must take three honors courses.
 They are:

-You must register for PSYC 4680 every semester you are working on your honors thesis.
+You must register PSYC4680 every semester you are working on your honors thesis.
 The other two courses should be taken only once and can be taken in any order.